Courses

 ASSESSMENTS

-Assessment, a summative assessment exercise, will be held on the last day.
-It will typically last about an hour.
-Feedback will be provided before the end of the course.
+Assessment, a summative assessment exercise, will be held in the last day.
+It will typically last about an-hour.
+Feedback will be provided at the end of the course.

 OUTLINE